OrchardCMS/OrchardCore/src/docs/reference/modules/UrlRewriting/README.md

 - **Pattern**: The URL pattern to match (e.g., `^/img/(.*)$` to match any URL starting with `/img/`).
 - **SubstitutionPattern**: The target URL for the rewrite (e.g., `/media/$1`, where `$1` captures the matched portion of the original URL).
 - **IsCaseInsensitive**: When set to `true`, matching is case-insensitive.
-- **IgnoreQueryString**: When set to `false`, the query string from the original request will be considered during the rewrite.
+- **QueryStringPolicy**: To append the query string to the new URL, use 'Append'.
+To ignore the query string during the redirect, select 'Drop'.
 - **SkipFurtherRules**: When set to `true`, subsequent rules will not be processed if this rule matches.